Condition for zero and non-zero discord in graph Laplacian quantum states: Introduction

 \section{Introduction}

-A strong interest has been generated towards applying graphs in different aspects of quantum mechanics and quantum information in recent times, for example, see \cite{braunstein2006laplacian,hassan2007combinatorial, dutta2016graph, lockhart2016combinatorial, belhaj2016weighted, simmons2017symmetric}.
+A strong interest has been generated towards applying graphs and networks in different aspects of quantum mechanics and quantum information in recent times \cite{braunstein2006laplacian, hassan2007combinatorial, dutta2016graph, lockhart2016combinatorial, belhaj2016weighted, simmons2017symmetric, simmons2017quantum, belhaj2016multi, wu2010graphs, dutta2017quantum}.
+Another scenario where this could be envisaged would be the discretization of a Hamiltonian, within a tight binding model, such that the electron lives on the vertices of the graph and the dynamics induces their hopping from one vertex to another.
 Quantum states defined by using combinatorial Laplacian and signless Laplacian matrices associated with a weighted directed graph have recently been introduced and investigated in \cite{adhikari2017Laplacian}.
 Throughout the paper we call these quantum states as graph Laplacian states.
-In this paper we derive certain conditions on structure of weighted directed graphs such that the graph Laplacian quantum states have quantum discord zero.
-The results produced in this paper can be considered as the generalized version of the conditions for zero quantum discord of states defined by simple graphs in \cite{dutta2017quantum}.
+In this paper we derive certain conditions on structure of weighted directed graphs such that the graph Laplacian quantum states have zero quantum discord.